terngfoxid/TPT-Inheritance-.Net-Core-9/README.md

 Third: use partial class for create Inheritance

-Forth: Overide Context Files for use TPT
+Forth: Inherit Context from Second Step and Overide Context Files with TPT

 Good Luck!!
 Have Fun!!!